nosoop/SM-TFCustomWeaponsX/README.md

 Download the `package.zip` from [the releases section][] and unpack into your SourceMod directory.

-This plugin can run alongside CW3, other than conflicting when weapons are applied.
+This plugin can run alongside CW2/3, other than conflicting when weapons are applied.
+(As CW2/3 handles their logic later during spawn / resupply, their weapons will be the ones active.)

 [the releases section]: https://github.com/nosoop/SM-TFCustomWeaponsX/releases